 Three offices of the Department’s Wage & Hour Division conducted investigations of six subcontractors hired to work on the 2442 MLK The Bridge project by McCullough and its first-tier subcontractors, including first-tier subs Titan Mechanical, Inc. of Manassas Park, Virginia (“Titan”) and Colonial Electric Company, Inc. of Harwood, Maryland (“Colonial”).
 In total, the Division found that 6 down-tier subcontractors violated the Davis-Bacon Act (“DBA”), Contract Work Hours and Safety Standards Act (“CWHSSA”), and the Fair Labor Standards Act (“FLSA”).

-The Division recovered $292,193 in back wages for 14 employees of MTZ Electric Service, LLC of Laurel, Maryland (“MTZ”), after determining the subcontractor misclassified workers as independent contractors, failed to pay prevailing wage rates and the required overtime premium, failed to provide health and welfare fringe benefits, and violated recordkeeping requirements when it omitted workers from certified payroll records and falsified certified payroll records.
+The Division recovered $292,193 in back wages for alleged misclassification of 14 employees of MTZ Electric Service, LLC of Laurel, Maryland (“MTZ”) as independent contractors, failure to pay prevailing wage rates and the required overtime premium, failure to provide health and welfare fringe benefits, and for violations of recordkeeping requirements when it omitted workers from certified payroll records and falsified certified payroll records.
 Colonial, the first-tier subcontractor that hired MTZ, agreed to pay the back wages.
 To resolve the case, MTZ’s owner, Victor Martinez, signed a consent agreement to accept debarment, which prohibits the employer from bidding on federally funded construction projects for a period of three years.

 The Division also recovered $253,146 in back wages for seven workers of Igloo Construction, Inc. of Westminster, Maryland (“Igloo”).
 Investigators found the employer failed to pay proper prevailing wages and fringe benefits, falsified certified payroll records, and hired a labor broker who failed to report its workers on weekly certified payroll records.
 The Division held the first-tier contractor, Titan, liable for the back wages because they failed to include the required Davis-Bacon labor standards’ clauses in their subcontract with Igloo.